sarbghotra/NLGraph/README.md

 This repository explores the potential of Large Language Models (LLMs) to solve graph-based problems in natural language, implmenting Wang et al.'s study "Can Language Models Solve Graph Problems in Natural Language?".
 Our work utilizes the NLGraph benchmark, which offers a diverse set of graph reasoning tasks across varying complexity levels.
 We implement advanced prompting techniques, such as Build-a-Graph Prompting and Algorithmic Prompting, to enhance LLMs' problem-solving capabilities.
 This project aims to demonstrate the practicality and limitations of LLMs in graph-theoretical problem-solving.
 This repository includes our code, results, and an in-depth analysis of LLM performance on the NLGraph benchmark.

 ## Report
 The NLGraph_Report.ipynb file contains the paper review along with more detailed implementation details.
+Environment.yml is specific for windows, environment-mac.yml is specific for Mac.
+Make sure all neccessary execution and prompt files are downloaded.

 ## Setup to Reproduce Implementation